Theodore Conkey: Political career

 Conkey was a member of the Wisconsin Senate from 1851 to 1852.
 Perhaps his most important legislative contribution in the Senate was his act in 1851 to split off the western part of Brown county and create a new county named "Outagamie."
 Conkey later represented Outagamie county in the Wisconsin Assembly in 1857.
 He also served on the Appleton City Council and on the Outagamie County Board.
 He was a Democrat.

+Personal life and family

+Theodore Conkey was one of four children born to Asa Conkey and Mary (née Nash).
+Asa Conkey was a farmer, and had served in the U.S. Army during the War of 1812.
+Both of Theodore's parents had previously been in earlier marriages and had children from their prior marriages.
+One of Theodore's elder half-brothers from his mother's previous marriage was John Bannister, a pioneer of Fond du Lac, Wisconsin.

+An Episcopalian, Theodore Conkey married Cynthia F. Foote in June 1848.
+They had at least four children, though one died in childhood.
+Their daughter Helen married Lyman E. Barnes, who would later serve in Congress.